kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

+- Yes, discovery of pre-populated `ResourceClaim` objects should be testsed.

 ### Rollout, Upgrade and Rollback Planning